 This is handled on a case by case basis.
 If you require this service, when you are certified, you will need to add them to your sheet and add their name on the punch card.

 Yes.
 Certification does not occur only in January.
 It is a process that occurs on your first visit to the pantry and is good for 12 months thereafter.

 We try to sort and store separately the special foods like fat free, sugar free, salt free.
 If you do not see it on the shelf, please ask.
 We don’t receive a lot of donations that fall into these categories.

 Yes.
 However, due to the limited space in the pantry bring them only if necessary.
 If you bring your children with you, they must stay with you while you shop.
 They cannot go into the shopping cart.

 We have very creative donations from volunteers.
 Perhaps you’d like to do a food drive in your neighborhood.
 Or for a birthday party or Christmas party, ask for can goods instead of presents.
 We’ve also had creative ideas like making up Easter Baskets, back-to-school bags, and Birthday boxes.
 Or you can donate items with a theme: like personal items (toothbrushes and paste), all sugar-free or fat free items, or just cereals, or snack bags, etc. The clients appreciate your kindness.

 There are certain items we cannot get through our cooperative buying.
 So, we must purchase them when they are on sale or at Aldi.
-We always need Oil, Flour, Sugar, Spaghetti sauce (jar), Coffee, Cereal, paper towels, and personal products.
+We always need Oil, Sugar, Spaghetti sauce (jar), Coffee, laundry detergent, dish soap, paper towels, and personal products.